PalMod: PALette MODification for fighting games.

 My changes aren't showing up in the game.

 Once you have patched the game files, you need to have copied those files back into the original ZIP.
 Don't ever make new ZIPs (other than for backups): just replace the files in the ZIP with the changed files.
+If you're changes aren't showing up, you most likely modified the wrong ZIP: you're changing the one that the game is not using.
+Find the one that it is using.

 My changes still aren't showing up in the game and I'm using Fightcade.